Harry Tincknell: FIA World Endurance Championship

 In March 2016 Harry Tincknell was confirmed as one of the factory drivers to co-drive the all-new Ford GT LM GTE with Ford Chip Ganassi Racing Team UK in the FIA World Endurance Championship and also for the Le Mans 24 Hours.
-Alongside teammates Andy Priaulx MBE and Marino Franchitti he finished 5th in the Driver's Championship, winning the Fuji and Shanghai rounds alongside Priaulx.
+Alongside teammates Andy Priaulx and Marino Franchitti he finished 5th in the Driver's Championship, winning the Fuji and Shanghai rounds alongside Priaulx.
 At the Le Mans 24 hours, the car suffered a gearbox problem before the start of the race, ultimately finishing 9th.

-In 2017, Tincknell returned to the FIA World Endurance Championship with Ford Chip Ganassi Racing Team UK with Andy Priaulx MBE and new Ford signing Pipo Derani.
+In 2017, Tincknell returned to the FIA World Endurance Championship with Ford Chip Ganassi Racing Team UK with Andy Priaulx and new Ford signing Pipo Derani.
 The trio won the opening round at Silverstone, UK and finished 2nd at the 24 Hours of Le Mans.
 Tinckell and Priaulx would take a further victory in Shanghai and podium in Bahrain en route to 3rd in the drivers championship.

 During the first round of 2018–19 season Tincknell had a major accident at the Six Hours of Spa race after a front end mechanical failure caused a head on impact with the tyre barrier at the famous Eau Rouge corner.
 Despite a 29G impact he was unharmed.
 At Le Mans, he and Priaulx were joined by Indy 500 winner Tony Kanaan.
 The trio finished 4th but a post race penalty demoted them to 9th.
 Podiums at Fuji and Sebring were followed with 4th at the 2019 24 Hours of Le Mans, this time partnered by Jonathan Bomarito.

 Tincknell joined Aston Martin Racing in the #97 Vantage for the 2020 24 Hours of Le Mans.
 Alongside fellow Brit Alex Lynn and Belgian Maxime Martin, the trio won the GTE Pro class by 1 minute 33 seconds.

+For 2022, he joined the Dempsey-Proton Racing team alongside fellow Brit Sebastian Priaulx and German Christian Ried.
+The trio won both Spa and Monza in the LMGTE Am Class.
+The team came 6th in the overall drivers standings, and 4th in the Teams Endurance Trophy.